toralf/tor-relays/README.md

 ```

 this can be changed (i.e. for the system _my_patched_sf_).
+Similar applies to the variable _snowflake_patches_.

 ### Metrics

-Configure `metrics_port` to expose Tor relay/Snowflake metrics at `ipv4 address:metrics_port`.
+Configure `metrics_port` to expose Tor or Snowflake metrics at `ipv4 address:metrics_port`.
-To prefer a pseudo-random value (instead `9999` for Snowflake) define something like:
+IMO a pseudo-random value (instead the default `9999` for Snowflake or `9052`` for Tor respectively) should be preferrred, e.g. by:

 ```yaml
 snowflake: